krakend/krakend-documentation/configuration/flexible-config.md

 The flexible configuration is a very simple tool (this documentation in fact is way larger than its implementation), but it can hold very complex setups.
 Here there are a few tips and tricks that you can use.

 ### Directory boilerplate
-You can create the Flexible Configuration directory structure depicted above with:
+You can create the Flexible Configuration directory structure depicted above with the following:

 {{< terminal title="Template boilerplate" >}}
 mkdir -p config/{partials,settings,templates} config/settings/{prod,test}